cncf/wg-serverless/workflow/spec/spec.md

 </details>

 It is often the case that you want to group your workflows into small, **reusable** logical units that perform certain needed functionality.
-Even tho you can use the Event state to call an externally deployed services (via function), at times there is a need to include/nest another serverless workflow (from classpath/local file system etc).
+Even though you can use the Event state to call an externally deployed services (via function), at times there is a need to include/nest another serverless workflow (from classpath/local file system etc).
 In that case you would use the SubFlow State.
 It also allows users to model their workflows with reusability and logical grouping in mind.